The Tale of Igor's Campaign: Soviet period

 The problem of the national text became more politicized during the years of the Soviet Union.
 Any attempts to question the authenticity of Slovo (for example, by the French Slavist André Mazon or by the Russian historian Alexander Zimin) were condemned.
-Government officials also repressed and condemned non-standard interpretations based on Turkic lexis, such as was proposed by Oljas Suleimenov (who considered Igor's Tale to be an authentic text).
+Government officials also repressed and condemned non-standard interpretations based on Turkic lexis, such as was proposed by Olzhas Suleimenov (who considered Igor's Tale to be an authentic text).
 Mazon's and Zimin's views were opposed, for example, by Roman Jakobson.

-In 1975 Olzhas Suleimenov challenged the mainstream view of the Tale in his book Az i Ya.
+In 1975, Olzhas Suleimenov challenged the mainstream view of the Tale in his book Az i Ya.
 He claimed to reveal that Tale cannot be completely authentic since it appeared to have been rewritten in the 16th century.

-Mainstream Slavists, including Dmitri Likhachev, and Turkologists criticized Az i Ya, characterizing Suleymenov's etymological and paleography conjectures as amateurish.
+Mainstream Slavists, including Dmitri Likhachev, and Turkologists criticized Az i Ya, characterizing Suleimenov's etymological and paleography conjectures as amateurish.
 Linguists such as Zaliznyak pointed out that certain linguistic elements in Slovo dated from the 15th or 16th centuries, when the copy of the original manuscript (or of a copy) had been made.
 They noted this was a normal feature of copied documents, as copyists introduce elements of their own orthography and grammar, as is known from many other manuscripts.
 Zaliznyak points out that this evidence constitutes another argument for the authenticity of Slovo.
 An anonymous forger would have had not only to imitate very complex 12th century orthography and grammar but also to introduce fake complex traces of the copying in the 15th or 16th centuries.